Akua Reindorf

-Akua Reindorf is a UK barrister who specialises in employment law, discrimination and human rights law, academic freedom and freedom of speech in higher education.
-She was appointed King’s Counsel in 2023.
+Akua Reindorf is a British barrister who specialises in employment law, discrimination and human rights law, academic freedom and freedom of speech in higher education.
+She was appointed King's Counsel in 2023.
+Sonia Sodha, writing in The Guardian, called her "an eminent human rights expert" and in Human Rights Quarterly as an expert in employment law.
+Although she joined the legal profession later than most KCs, Reindorf's impact is described in The Lawyer as "huge".

 Career

+Reindorf qualified in 1999, and is an alumna of City University and of University of Sussex.
+She is a visiting senior fellow in practice at London School of Economics Law School.

-Commissioner of the Equality and Human Rights Commission, Barrister of the Year in the Legal Business Awards 2023, Employment Junior of the Year in the Chambers UK Bar Awards 2022 and was one of The Lawyer’s Hot 100 for 2022.
+Reindorf was a commissioner of the Equality and Human Rights Commission appointed in 2021 by Liz Truss and left the role in 2025.
+She worked as a Fee Paid Employment Judge in 2020, was Barrister of the Year in the Legal Business Awards in 2023, Employment Junior of the Year in the Chambers UK Bar Awards 2022 and one of The Lawyer’s Hot 100 for 2022.